 Socio-demographic, disease and medical variables, including date of diagnosis, treatment, symptom distress , age, and education, will also be measured.

 Intention-to-treat and per protocol analysis will be conducted separately for patients and partners.
 The primary outcome, anxiety (HADS-A) two months post baseline, will be analysed using ANalysis of COVAriance (ANCOVA).
 The main predictor variable in the ANCOVA model will be treatment group, and the participants’ baseline score will be included as a covariate.
 ANCOVA will also be used to explore the secondary outcome measures.
-Questionnaires measuring potential moderators were included in the survey to reflect those that would be included in a survey for a larger trial, and this contributes to a comprehensive examination of the feasibility of the methods; however, the pilot is underpowered and moderators will not be analysed.
+Questionnaires measuring potential moderators were included in the survey to reflect those that would be included in a survey for a larger trial; however, the pilot is underpowered and moderators will not be analysed.

 Process evaluation will explore the intervention’s implementation and receipt .
 Following their last data collection point, a process evaluation, semi-structured phone interview will be scheduled with consenting Coping-Together and MEC couples (consent obtained at baseline) to explore their views on, and opinions about, the Coping-Together or MEC material used and obtain feedback on the study’s process and procedures.
 Interviews will be audio-recorded and transcribed verbatim.
 For consistency, a couple’s process evaluation interview will be completed by the same research assistant that conducted their follow-up phone calls.
 The interview is anticipated to last 45–60 minutes.
 A script will be used to open and focus the discussion and prompts will be specified to help the interviewers to further elaborate on the study’s topics, if needed.
 All transcripts will be reviewed line-by-line and words, statements, or paragraphs pertaining to participants’ opinions about the Coping-Together or MEC material or the study will be coded.
 Interpretation and clustering of the codes will result in detecting themes and patterns.
 Transcripts will be coded by two research team members and emerging findings will be discussed at regular team meetings.